 Everyone seems to be sick and unfortunately the flu this year is nothing to sneeze about (pun intended).
-The 2017/2018 influenza strain is hitting hard and while the flu shot can protect you from some strains of the virus, it certainly can’t protect you from all.
-According to the CDC, “There are many different flu viruses and they are constantly changing…Flu vaccines protect against the three or four viruses (depending on vaccine) that research suggests will be most common.”
+This year’s influenza strain is hitting hard and while the flu shot can protect you from some strains of the virus, it certainly can’t protect you from all.
+According to the CDC,“There are many different flu viruses and they are constantly changing…Flu vaccines protect against the three or four viruses (depending on vaccine) that research suggests will be most common.”

 Since none of us are fully protected against germs, we can try to avoid highly germy areas.
 Here are 10 places where germs hide that would be nice if you could avoid…

 Airplane Seat Pockets and Restrooms – Icky germs can last for days on the material in the seat-back pocket of airplane seats.
 And cramped restrooms are also a favorite place for germs.
 Hand sanitizer anyone?